A hardware monitoring tool is necessary to catch problems early on and reduce the likelihood of a node or server platform going down.

 The challenge is that it’s not always easy to spot when any hardware is failing either.
 Using hardware monitoring software to spot problems early on is critical for staying online.

-Here’s our list of the 12 best hardware monitoring software & tools:
+Here’s our list of the 12 best Hardware Monitoring software (Includes PC):

 - SolarWinds Server & Application Monitor EDITOR’S CHOICE The industry leader from a provider of a suite of infrastructure monitoring tools.
 Runs on Windows Server and can monitor CPU, memory, disk space, fan speed, and power supply and app performance to keep you on top of aging hardware.
 Start 30-day free trial.